 Modern technology multi-tasks.
 Mobile phones are a good example: with a typical Smartphone, you no longer need to carry around a camera, music player, game device, books or a laptop.
 It doesn’t just do those other functions, it does them well.

 Automated test scripts also serve multiple purposes.
 We write tests up front so that we know what code to write and when it is finished.
 Creating the tests is a team activity which enhances collaboration and communication.
 Automated test scripts provide up-to-date documentation about how the system behaves.
-Automating our regression tests not only provides quick feedback as we check in code changes, keeping regression failures out of production, it frees time for all-important exploratory testing to find out whether the software delivers
+Automating our regression tests not only provides quick feedback as we check in code changes, keeping regression failures out of production, it frees time for all-important exploratory testing to find out whether the software delivers the expected business value.
+The same automated scripts we use for regression testing can also liberate us from tedious repetitive keystrokes in manual testing, so we can save our energy for critical evaluation of the application.

 Familiarize yourself with automation options and tools